 Obstructive Direct Action and the History of the Environmental Movement

-The author explores a broad range of questions, including: how did tactics and practices first developed and popularised during environmental blockades come to feature regularly in animal rights, peace, refugee and other campaigns?
+The author explores a broad range of questions, including how did tactics and practices first developed and popularised during environmental blockades come to feature regularly in animal rights, peace, refugee, and other campaigns?
 What are blockaders hoping to achieve?
-How have such blockades and tactics shaped government policy, the culture of modern politics, and popular understandings of ecology, colonialism and activism?
-This book offers the first comprehensive history and analysis of environmental blockading in three key countries: Australia, the US and Canada.
-As the first places to experience sustained protest cycles which fully established, promoted and developed the environmental blockading repertoire as an ongoing strategic option for movements nationally and internationally, these campaigns were central in creating a new approach to conservation issues.
-They also played a leading role in making obstructive direct action a regular part of political campaigning, as seen in the form of the Extinction Rebellion (XR), alter-globalisation, climate-justice and other movements.
+How have such blockades and tactics shaped government policy, the culture of modern politics, and popular understandings of ecology, colonialism, and activism?
+This book offers the first comprehensive history and analysis of environmental blockading in three key countries: Australia, the United States, and Canada.
+As the first places to experience sustained protest cycles which fully established, promoted, and developed the environmental blockading repertoire as an ongoing strategic option for movements nationally and internationally, these campaigns were central in creating a new approach to conservation issues.
+They also played a leading role in making obstructive direct action a regular part of political campaigning, as seen in the form of the Extinction Rebellion (XR), alter-globalisation, climate justice, and other movements.

 Table of Contents

 1. "The forest in question was regarded as territory": The Terania Creek Campaign and the Creation of the Environmental Blockading Template

 2. "An attitude, a way of life, a state of heart": Organisational and Tactical Development within Australian Environmental Blockades, 1980–1984

 3. "The first volley in the nonviolent wilderness war": Environmental Blockading Spreads to the US, 1983–1986

 4. "We shut 'em down": Environmental Blockading in the US Extends and Entrenches, 1987–1990

 5. "You’re welcome to visit our park, but leave your saws in the boat": Canadian First Nations and Conservationist Activism, 1983–1984